ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 ### ArrayList (Java)

-Java's/Oracle programmers are kind enough to provide an `ArrayList` which is just an array of objects and you get operations like `add()`, `addAll()`, `remove()`, etc., which eventually enables you to use the arrays as list.
-Because you are still dealing with an array data structure, time complexity for operations remains the same.
+`ArrayList` in Java is just an array of objects with operations for adding, inserting and removing elements.
+Because you are still dealing with an array data structure, what happens behind the scenes is that the array is still copied when these operations are used.

 ### Singly Linked List